TikTok tightens privacy features for younger users

 A month after federal regulators ordered it to disclose how its practices affect children and teenagers, TikTok is tightening its privacy practices for the under-18 crowd.

-Starting on Wednesday, default privacy setting for accounts with users aged 13 to 15 will be private.
+Starting on Wednesday, the default privacy setting for accounts with users aged 13 to 15 will be private.
 That means only someone the user approves as a follower can view their videos, which was not the case previously.
 But teens can still change this setting to public if they want.

 Older teenagers won’t see this default setting change.
 For users aged 16 or 17, the default setting to let people download the videos they created will now be “off,” rather than “on.”